| Murray River|| |

 - Spring and summer 2020 have been wetter than average.

-- Resources have improved in the NSW Murray from higher than assumed minimum inflows and lower than budgeted losses.
+- Resources have continued to improved in the NSW Murray in 2021 from higher than assumed minimum inflows and lower than budgeted losses.

 - Further inflows have contributed to increased general security allocations.